Kenya says government official's son was among gunmen in Garissa attack

 "The father had reported to security agents that his son had disappeared from home... and was helping the police try to trace his son by the time the Garissa terror attack happened," Njoka told Reuters in a text message.

-President Uhuru Kenyatta on Saturday said the planners and financiers of Islamist attacks were "deeply embedded" within Kenyan communities and urged Muslims to do more to fight radicalisation.
+President Uhuru Kenyatta on Saturday said the planners and financiers of Islamist attacks were "deeply embedded" within Kenyan communities and urged Muslims to do more to fight radicalization.

-Ali Roba, the governor of Mandera county, said Kenya had "massive radicalisation problems, not only in the northern counties, but across the country."
+Ali Roba, the governor of Mandera county, said Kenya had "massive radicalization problems, not only in the northern counties, but across the country."

 A Garissa-based official who did not wish to be named said the government was aware Abdullahi, a former University of Nairobi law student, had joined al Shabaab after graduating in 2013: "He was a very brilliant student.
 But then he got these crazy ideas."